my-org-hu/aks-secure-baseline/05-aks-cluster.md

   :exclamation: By default, this deployment will allow unrestricted access to your cluster's API Server.
 You can limit access to the API Server to a set of well-known IP addresses (i.,e. a jump box subnet (connected to by Azure Bastion), build agents, or any other networks you'll administer the cluster from) by setting the `clusterAuthorizedIPRanges` parameter in all deployment options.

     **Option 1 - Deploy from the command line**

+   Before you try to deploy the AKS resources, please check all parameters have been set correctly.

    ```bash

    echo ${RESOURCEID_VNET_CLUSTERSPOKE}